Washington Mystics vs. Los Angeles Sparks: Betting Trends, Record ATS, Home/Road Splits

 Mystics Season Stats

-- The Mystics are scoring 80.8 points per game this year (sixth-ranked in WNBA), but they've really thrived defensively, surrendering only 80.3 points per game (third-best).
+- The Mystics are posting 80.7 points per game this season (sixth-ranked in WNBA), but they've really thrived on defense, giving up only 80.2 points per contest (third-best).

-- In terms of rebounding, Washington is getting beat at both ends of the court, as it ranks third-worst in the league in boards (32.6 per game) and second-worst in rebounds allowed (36.2 per contest).
+- Washington has been struggling when it comes to rebounding this year, ranking third-worst in the WNBA in boards per game (32.5) and second-worst in rebounds allowed per game (36.4).

-- The Mystics haven't put up many dimes this season, ranking third-worst in the WNBA with 18.4 assists per contest.
+- The Mystics haven't put up many assists this season, ranking third-worst in the WNBA with 18.6 assists per game.

-- When it comes to turnovers, it's been a dominant stretch for Washington, who is committing 12.5 turnovers per game (third-best in WNBA) and forcing 15.2 turnovers per contest (best).
+- Washington has been thriving in terms of turnovers this year, ranking third-best in the WNBA in turnovers per game (12.4) and best in forced turnovers per contest (15.2).

-- The Mystics are draining 7.2 threes per game (fifth-ranked in league).
-They have a 32.3% shooting percentage (eighth-ranked) from three-point land.
+- The Mystics are making 7.2 three-pointers per game (fifth-ranked in league).
+They sport a 32% shooting percentage (eighth-ranked) from beyond the arc.

-- Washington is giving up 7.4 treys per game (fifth-ranked in WNBA) this season, while allowing a 33.6% three-point percentage (seventh-ranked).
+- With 7.4 threes conceded per game, Washington is sixth in the WNBA.
+It is ceding a 33.9% shooting percentage from downtown, which ranks sixth in the league.

 Ready to put your picks to the test?
 Use code GNPLAY at this link to get a bonus offer for new players at BetMGM.